Dexalot/dexalot-docs/docs/contracts/bridgeApps/LzApp.md

 **Dev notes:** \
 This action is destructive!
 Please use it only if you know what you are doing.
-    Only admin can call this
+Only admin can call this function. \
+`_srcAddress` is 40 bytes data with the remote contract address concatenated with the local contract address via `abi.encodePacked(sourceAddress, localAddress)`

 ```solidity:no-line-numbers
 function forceResumeReceive(uint16 _srcChainId, bytes _srcAddress) external virtual